Brutal Oakland A's stat encapsulates team's rough start

 Brutal Oakland A’s stat encapsulates team’s rough start

-The swan song season of the Oakland Athletics hasn’t started off on a great note.
+This year’s season for Oakland Athletics hasn’t exactly started off on a great note.

 The A’s lost 9-0 in their series opener Monday against the Boston Red Sox at Oakland Coliseum in Oakland, Calif.